cpetrich/counterfeit_DS18B20/README.md

 * Scratchpad register ``<byte 6> = 0x0C`` at power-up, and ``<byte 6> = 0x10 – (<byte 0> & 0x0f)`` after temperature conversion, \[5\].
 * Does not return data on undocumented function code 0x93 but returns data on undocumented function code 0x68, \[5\].
 * Default alarm register settings differ from Family A1 (``0x7F`` and ``0x80``) \[5\].
+* A sample of 20 sensors had an average temperature offset of +0.11 °C at 0 °C with a spread compared to other Families \[5\].
+Noise of individual sensors was comparable to sensors of other Families \[5\].
 * Polling for completion of the temperature conversion produces valid readings only after a slight delay (&leq; 1 ms) following the initation of temperature conversion, \[5\].
 This contrasts with sensors of Families A-G that indicate without delay (if applicable).
 	- Delayed polling after function code 0x44 indicates approx. 589-621 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
 * Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].